Call Now - Open 24/7

 Florida

-• Notice of claim deadline: the short window (often 30 days to 1 year) for notifying the public body you intend to seek compensation.
-Missing this deadline usually bars the entire filing.
+• Filing deadline: The short window (often 30 days to 1 year) for notifying the public body.
+Missing this bars the entire lawsuit.

-• Statute of limitations: the longer window (typically 1 to 3 years) for filing the actual lawsuit after the notice of claim is denied or ignored.
+• Statute of limitations: The longer window (1 to 3 years) for filing the actual lawsuit after the initial filing is denied.

-Consult a solicitor or lawyer early — the difference between a timely and late filing can determine your entire outcome.
+The difference between a timely and late filing can determine your entire outcome, so consult a lawyer early.

 What Happens After You File?

-2. Approval or denial: The agency will either offer a settlement or deny the filing.
-Government entities at the local authority level deny the majority of filings.
-Chicago’s government has historically approved fewer than 20%.
-A denial does not end your pursuit, it means you may need to escalate.
+• Review and decision: The public body will investigate the incident and either offer a settlement or deny your lawsuit.
+Government entities deny the majority of such lawsuits, but a denial does not end your pursuit; it means you can escalate.

 What Compensation Can You Recover?

-A claimant in a cycling accident can typically recover:
+If you were injured in a cycling pothole accident, you can typically recover:

-Out-of-pocket costs and expenses including bike repairs, replacement costs for damaged gear, medical bills and ongoing medical expenses, transportation outlays, lost wages, and reduced earning capacity.
+Out-of-pocket losses including bike and bike repairs, replacement costs, medical bills and ongoing medical expenses, transportation cost, lost wages, and reduced earning capacity.
+If injuries prevent you from returning to your job or work, these amounts can be substantial.

-Suffering, anxiety, post-traumatic stress, and loss of enjoyment of life.
-Typically calculated by multiplying economic losses by 1 to 5, depending on severity.
+Pain and suffering, anxiety, post-traumatic stress, and loss of enjoyment of life, typically calculated by multiplying economic amounts by 1 to 5.

-Some states cap total compensation from public bodies.
+Some states cap compensation from public bodies.
 Texas limits recovery to $250,000 per person; Illinois caps municipal liability at $100,000.
-Your attorney can advise on applicable caps in your jurisdiction.
+Your accident attorney can advise on applicable caps.

 How Much Is My Cycling Claim Worth?